bedardbrandon928/National-Unity-and-Prosperity-Accord-NUPA/core/NUPA-NG_TechnicalStack.md

 ​With a national debt nearing ₦180 trillion and the rising tide of AI threatening the livelihoods of our youth, the "Social Contract" is under unprecedented strain.
 The current system asks for sacrifice while delivering bureaucratic inertia.

 ​The NUPA-NG Framework presented here is not a government program, a new tax, or a charitable handout.
-It is a Sovereign Restoration Protocol—a private-sector architectural mechanism designed to bypass systemic bottlenecks and deliver prosperity directly to the gates of the Host Community.
+It is a Sovereign Restoration Protocol—a private-sector architectural mechanism designed to bypass systemic bottlenecks and deliver prosperity directly to the gates of the Host State and Local Communities.

 ​This Framework is built upon three enduring pillars: